$500M Project Third-Largest in DC Metro Area

 - By completion, 15 miles of trucks lined bumper-to-bumper needed to haul away excavated materials

-Located at the intersection of D and 4th streets in the capital's southwestern quadrant, Museum of the Bible will become the newest addition to Washington's pantheon of great museums when it opens on Nov.
-17, 2017.
+Located at the intersection of D and 4th streets in the capital's southwestern quadrant, Museum of the Bible became the newest addition to Washington's pantheon of great museums when it opened in November 2017.

 Key construction dates include: